turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 - `Assertion` An expression containing some testable logic
 - `Assertion Library` A package of assertion functionality.
 Usually distinct from a `Testing Framework`
 - `Testing Framework` A library that determines how tests are organized and executed
-- `SUT` or `Subject Under Test` The unit being tested
 - `Red Green Refactor` The process of writing a failing test, making it pass, then refactoring the tests and/or implementation with confidence

 ## Review: What is TDD?

 TDD, or Test Driven Development, is the concept of writing a series of assertions in a test file BEFORE writing any of the applicable code that supports the tested functionality.

 Think back to some of your module 1 projects, the workflow probably looked something like this:
 * Read project spec and feel kind of panicky